codac-team/codac/doc/user_manual/manual/03-domains/02-dom-tubes.rst

   Result of tube :math:`[x_{10}](\cdot)` made of 1000 slices.

-Finally, a tube can be seen as an envelope (union) of trajectories.
-And so the following operations are allowed:
+Finally, as tube is an envelope (union) of trajectories, the following operations are allowed:

 .. tabs::